MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 >
 > - **Review ExpressRoute resource metrics:** Use Azure Monitor to collect metrics and create alerts based on your configuration.
 >
-> - **Create alerts based on ExpressRoute metrics:** Set up alerts based on ExpressRoute metrics to proactively notify you when a certain threshold is met.
+> - **Collect and analyze metrics and logs:** Configure alerts based on ExpressRoute metrics to proactively notify you when a certain threshold is met.

 ### Recommendations